zieben46/cmvcrud/app_test/dbadminkit_interactions/acceptance_testing_dbadmitkit.md

 ### Scenario 1: Sync `employees` Table from Postgres to Databricks
 - **Description**: A data engineer syncs the `employees` table from Postgres to Databricks in a test environment and verifies the data matches.
-- **Test Case**: "Should sync the `employees` table from Postgres to Databricks with dbadminkit commands."
+- **Test Case**: "Should sync the `employees` table from Postgres to Databricks with dbadminkit script."

 ### Scenario 2: Bulk Transfer from Databricks to Postgres
 - **Description**: A data engineer performs a bulk transfer of the `customers` table from Databricks to Postgres and verifies the row count.
-- **Test Case**: "Should bulk transfer the `customers` table from Databricks to Postgres with dbadminkit commands."
+- **Test Case**: "Should bulk transfer the `customers` table from Databricks to Postgres with dbadminkit script."